jeremycoder/nuxt-iam-docs/src/guide/3-concepts.md

 ## Tokens

 Nuxt IAM uses signed JSON web tokens (JWT) as part of its security.
-There are two types of tokens used: **access tokens** and **refresh tokens.** Access tokens allow a user to access a restricted resource, and refresh tokens allow a user to access a new pair of tokens.
+There are two types of tokens used: **access tokens** and **refresh tokens.** Access tokens allow a user to access a restricted resource, and refresh tokens allow a user to get a new pair of tokens.

 ### Access Tokens